 Samples (leaves, dirt, fungi, bark, tissue), usually frozen, freeze-dried, crushed, and homogenized prior to extraction, extracted in groups to maximize efficiency.
 Extract three samples.

 Depending on the size of the sample, vials with volumes ranging from 4-60 ml may be used.
 For this experiment, borosilicate glass vials (40 ml) and solvent safe caps are used.
-Vials should be combusted at 550C for six hours prior to ensure removal of possible organic contaminants.
+Vials, borosilicate glass pipettes, and weighing tins should be combusted at 550 °C for 6 hr prior to ensure removal of possible organic contaminants.

-Borosilicate glass pipettes should be combusted at 550C for six hours prior to use.

-Weighing tins should be combusted at 550C for six hours prior to use.

-Pipette bulb(s), lab spatula(s), and a lab scale will be required.

 Dichloromethane and methanol are common in most organic geochemistry laboratories.
 They are used individually to rinse lab tools and glassware before use.
 A mixture of dichloromethane (DCM) to methanol (MeOH; 9:1) is used in many labs to efficiently extract biomarkers with a wide range of polarities.
 Solvents should be free of organic contaminants.

-Sonicator. – Here we use a Branson 3510 sonication water bath at room temperature.
+Use a Branson 3510 sonication water bath at room temperature.
 A range of sonicator sizes and sonication with or without heat are available from major scientific equipment retailers.

 Vial racks, which should be waterproof, will be placed in sonication bath.